Western City Gate: Mural

+The mural was commissioned by Mitrović and coincidentally served to commemorate the visit of François Mitterrand, then head of the French Socialist Party, to Yugoslavia.
+The mural has been described as an "ornament of the tower".

+There is another work of art in the building, the sculpture "Bird" by Miloš Šobajić.

 Protection

 The building is placed under the preliminary protection.
 It means it should be treated as if it were protected until the final decision about the protection is made.
 Association of Serbian Architects in 2019 filed a motion for Western City Gate to become a fully protected cultural monument.
 On 3 November 2021, the building was declared a cultural monument.

 Local community

 The local community of Sutjeska had a population of 5,067 in 1981 and 5,187 in 1991.
 By the time of the 2002 census, it was renamed to the Local Community of Western Gate, after the building, and had a population of 4,278.
 It was later annexed to the neighboring local community of Fontana.